Deformed solutions of the Yang-Baxter equation associated to dual weak braces: Preliminaries

-As proved in \cite[Theorem 8]{CaMaMiSt22}, the additive structure of any weak brace is necessarily a Clifford semigroup.
-An example of a weak brace that is not dual is contained in \cite[Example 2-3.]{CaMaMiSt22}. \\ Clearly, \emph{skew braces} \cite{GuVe17} are instances of weak braces, since the additive and the multiplicative structures are groups having the same identities.
+Clearly, \emph{skew braces} \cite{GuVe17} are weak braces since the additive and the multiplicative structures are groups with the same identities.
 Besides, \emph{braces} \cite{Ru07} are skew braces in which the additive group is abelian.
-Moreover, weak braces are \emph{inverse semi-braces} \cite{CaMaSt21} in which $(S,+)$ is an inverse semigroup and $a \circ \left(a^-+b\right)=-a+a \circ b$, for all $a,b \in S$ (see \cite[Proposition 16]{CaMaMiSt22}).
+Moreover, in any weak brace, $a \circ \left(a^-+b\right)=-a+a \circ b$, for all $a,b \in S$ (see \cite[Proposition 16]{CaMaMiSt22}).
 Easy examples of dual weak braces can be obtained starting from any Clifford semigroup $\left(S, \circ\right)$, by setting $a + b:= a\circ b$ or $a + b:= b\circ a$, for all $a,b\in S$.
 These are the \emph{trivial weak brace} and the \emph{almost trivial weak brace}, respectively.